315+ Telescopes Ranked

 • The Celestron StarSense Explorer 8” Dobsonian is very similar to the XT8, with the same basic set of accessories.
 However, the StarSense Explorer 8” has a base with cutouts to reduce weight and uses Celestron’s StarSense Explorer technology to assist in finding objects in the night sky using your smartphone piggybacked on top of a special-purpose bracket on the scope.

-• The Sky-Watcher 8” FlexTube Dobsonian has the same optics as the XT8 and feature-wise is similar other than the inclusion of a 9×50 finder in lieu of a red dot and the addition of a 10mm eyepiece (120x) to the mix.
+• The Sky-Watcher 8” FlexTube Dobsonian has the same optics as the XT8 and feature-wise, it is similar other than the inclusion of a 9×50 finder in lieu of a red dot and the addition of a 10mm eyepiece (120x) to the mix.
 The collapsible tube is its hallmark feature and allows the scope to take up slightly less storage space, at the expense of requiring a shroud and more frequent collimation.
-The altitude bearing design is also noticeably inferior to the XT8 or AD8.
+The altitude-bearing design is also noticeably inferior to that of the XT8 or AD8.

 What can you see with XT8?